 “ My cloak is very valuable, so I only use it on special occasions.
-For daily use, I wear a long wool jacket with bronze buttons, a silk ribbon and linen lining.
-My footwear includes leather shoes and socks that are of course single-needle-knitted, not knitted or crocheted.
+For daily use, I wear a long wool jacket with bronze buttons, a silk ribbon, and a linen lining.
+My footwear includes leather shoes and socks that are of course single-needle-knitted, not knitted, or crocheted.
 Knitting dates from the 1200s,” said Reydarsson.

 Every Detail is Authentic

 “ Over the past four months, 18 buildings have been erected here, which are built and painted using construction methods from the Viking Age.
-Several hundred litres of tar, linseed oil, and ox blood has been used.
+Several hundred liters of tar, linseed oil, and oxblood has been used.

 The chieftain’s hall is painted green, which was the costliest pigment one could obtain back then.” stated Reydarsson.

-The most remarkable and noteworthy aspect of the village are the vikings who run it.
+The most remarkable and noteworthy aspect of the village is the Vikings who run it.
 They know their history and are more than willing to share their knowledge with those around them.
-When visiting this historically correct village you are not just visiting artificial homes, but a real community in which vikings inhabit.
+When visiting this historically correct village you are not just visiting artificial homes, but a real community in which Vikings inhabit.

 Njardarheim, better known as the Viking Village, will be open from May 31 to October 1, 2017.
 Prices for adults are NOK 195 (USD 23) and NOK 98 (USD 12) for children aged 4-15.